 B. Travis Wright, MPS is published as the primary author or co-author of academic research, including documenting archaeological discoveries he has made or contributed to on Rollins Pass, in addition to the titles published and available on Amazon.
-Travis’ Rollins Pass writing samples include published chapter introductions, image captions supported by historical research and fieldwork, and academic/field research:
+Travis’ Rollins Pass writing samples include published long-form articles and chapter introductions, image captions supported by historical research and fieldwork, and academic/field research:

 Horse and Wagon: 1862–1880